danilocgsilva/3dgarden/obj_cube_generator/examples/README.md

 ### **`1676129751.722362.obj`**

 An example of `inputcubespos.py` usage, consuming `10000cubes.data` file.
 Just import it any 3d suite software that understands the .obj format.

+### **`generateCubesInPlace.py`**

+Generates several cubes and it in same place.
+Suitable to use some kind of script like the `big_bang.py`, skiping the step to create the object, so it can be a faster process to create a big bang like explosion.